phnx-im/docs/src/spec/delivery_service.md

 * **Public ratchet tree:** The public MLS ratchet trees of the group.
 * **MLS GroupInfo:** The [GroupInfo](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#name-adding-members-to-the-group) of this group.
-* **User profile:** For each user that has at least one client in the group, the DS keeps the following records.
+* **User profile:** For each user in the group, the DS keeps the following records.
-  * **Clients:** The leaf indices of each client belonging to the user.
+  * **Client:** The leaf index of the client belonging to the user.
-  * **User auth key:** Public signature key known to all clients of a given user.
 * **Client profile:** For each client in the group, the DS keeps the following records.
   * **Client index:** The client's leaf index in the public group tree.
-  * **Client credential chain (encrypted):** The intermediate client credentials for each of the user's clients, as well as the client's client credential, encrypted using the group state encryption key.
+  * **Client credential (encrypted):** The client's client credential, encrypted using the group state encryption key.
   * **Client queue config:** The [client queue config](glossary.md#sealed-queue-config) of the client.
   * **Activity time:** A timestamp indicating either the time the client was added, or the last time the client has sent a commit (whatever is more recent).
   * **Activity epoch:** Epoch of the last time the client has sent a commit (see activity time).
 * **Past group states:** Whenever a new KeyPackage is added to the group, the DS files a copy of the current epoch's group state and keeps it until all group members added in a given, past epoch have updated, or until all KeyPackages added in the given epoch have expired.
 The copies include the following data:
   * **Public ratchet tree**
-  * **Client credential chain (encrypted)**
   * **Joining clients:** List of the KeyPackagerefs of all clients that are expected to pick up this group state.
 * **Proposal store:** List of proposals sent in this group in this epoch.
 Gets cleared upon every epoch change.

 ## Proposal store

-* Proposal store is emptied after each successful commit
+* The Proposal store is emptied after each successful commit
 * Proposals are added to the store either through user self removals,
 * If the proposal store is non-empty, the next commit must be a client update that contains all proposals in the proposal store.
 The DS must reject all other operations containing commits.
 * For all requests containing non-update commits, or commits that do not contain all proposals in the store, the DS will return an error message indicating the the proposal store is non-empty.